Windows

 - Under Network Selection, select your bridge.

 - Under customization select Overview > Firmware > UEFI x86_64: ….
-Make sure to select a non-secureboot version of OVMF (does not contain the word
+Make sure to select a non-secureboot version of OVMF (does not contain words such as

 - Select device type: unix.